-If you IRS said.
-In the past, problems with direct deposits being mistakenly transferred to temporary or closed accounts often let the recipient correct the mistake, but with the , you'll need to .
-(Here's how to .)by the end of Wednesday, that means your payment will arrive in the mail as either a or , the
+If you don't get a stimulus check by the end of Wednesday, that means your payment will arrive in the mail as either a paper check or EIP debit card, the IRS said.
+In the past, problems with direct deposits being mistakenly transferred to temporary or closed accounts often let the recipient correct the mistake, but with the third check for up to $1,400 apiece, you'll need to look to your mailbox.
+(Here's how to tell the IRS and USPS if you moved.)

-An estimated 17 million The Washington Post reported, with 20 million headed for the USPS.
-That doesn't include roughly 9 million and other Social Security beneficiaries.
-Millions more payments are expected to arrive in the coming weeks.were being processed and sent this week through direct deposit,
+An estimated 17 million stimulus checks were being processed and sent this week through direct deposit, The Washington Post reported, with 20 million headed for the USPS.
+That doesn't include roughly 9 million stimulus payments for SSI, SSDI and other Social Security beneficiaries.
+Millions more payments are expected to arrive in the coming weeks.

 This notice is also the easiest way to file an adjustment with the IRS at a later date if it turns out that part of your allotted stimulus funds are missing.
 The agency recommends keeping the letter with your tax records.
-You can recover the information online, but it's a rather involved process that could take a couple days.
+You can recover the information online if you lose this notice, but it's a rather involved process that could take a couple days.

 Why should I double check my payment total with the stimulus check calculator?

-If your estimated total from the stimulus calculator differs greatly from what you received through direct deposit, it may signal that the IRS owes you money for dependents that were unaccounted for, or a different life circumstance, like if youris lower than from 2019.
-Again, we recommend holding on to that to file a future claim.
+If your estimated total from the stimulus calculator differs greatly from what you received through direct deposit, it may signal that the IRS owes you money for dependents that were unaccounted for, or a different life circumstance, like if your adjusted gross income from 2020 is lower than from 2019.
+Again, we recommend holding on to that IRS confirmation letter to file a future claim.